 To compliment the 3-way adjustment, there’s a dial on the back.
 That’s used for tightening and loosening the helmet.

-The Fox Transition helmet looks more like a BMX lid than a MTB helmet.
+The Fox Flight helmet looks more like a BMX lid than a MTB helmet.
 But, I’ve used this for “mild” downhill and trail riding, and it certainly does the trick.

 Originally, I just liked the basic look.